Bilibili

-Bilibili (stylized in all lowercase), nicknamed B Site (B站), is a Chinese online video sharing website based in Shanghai where users can submit, view, and add overlaid commentary on videos.
+Bilibili (stylized in all lowercase), nicknamed BSite (B站), is a Chinese online video sharing platform based in Shanghai.
+Users can upload, view, and comment on videos, including through danmu (弹幕, "bullet curtain"), a system of overlaid on-screen comments.
+The platform originally focused on animation, comics, and games, but later expanded into documentaries, variety shows, and original programming.

-Bilibili hosts videos on various themes, including anime, music, dance, science and technology, movies, drama, fashion, and video games, but it is also known for its extensive kuso-style parodies by subcultural content creators.
-Since the mid-2010s, Bilibili began to expand to a broader audience from its original niche market that focused on animation, comics, and games (ACG), and it has become a major Chinese over-the-top streaming platform serving videos on demand such as documentaries, variety shows, and other original programming.
+Bilibili hosts videos with various themes, including anime, music, dance, science and technology, movies, drama, fashion, and video games, but it is also known for its extensive kuso-style parodies by subcultural content creators.
+Since the mid-2010s, Bilibili began to expand beyond its original audience, a niche market that focused on animation, comics, and games (ACG), and has become a well-known Chinese over-the-top streaming platform serving videos on demand.

-Bilibili is known for its scrolling danmu (弹幕, "bullet curtain") commenting system.
-Bilibili also provides a live streaming service where the audience can interact with streamers.
-Bilibili also offers games, mostly ACG-themed mobile games, such as Azur Lane and the Chinese version of Fate/Grand Order.
-In the third quarter of 2022, the number of average monthly active users reached about 332.6 million, including 28.5 million paying users.
+Bilibili is known for its scrolling danmu commenting system.
+Bilibili also provides a live-streaming service where the audience can interact with streamers and games, mostly ACG-themed mobile games, such as Azur Lane and the Chinese version of Fate/Grand Order.

 History

 Founding and early development (2009–2013)

-Inspired by similar video sharing websites, Nico Nico Douga and AcFun, Xu Yi (徐逸 (Xú Yì), known as "⑨bishi" on the internet) founded Bilibili on June 26, 2009.
-At the time, Xu Yi was an AcFun user and wanted to create a better website than AcFun.
-He spent three days creating a prototype website named Mikufans.cn as a fandom community of Hatsune Miku.
-As it grew, he reshaped the website to specialise in video sharing and launched it on 14 January 2010 with the name Bilibili, a nickname for the protagonist Mikoto Misaka in the anime A Certain Scientific Railgun.
+During the first half of 2009, due to some internal factional conflict in the similar video sharing website called AcFun, the website had experienced some server downtime that lasted a month and issues with content creators regarding video submission approvals.
+During this period, Xu Yi (徐逸 (Xú Yì), known as "⑨bishi"), who was an early AcFun user, had left the platform and took advantage of the downtime to create a fandom community website for Hatsune Miku called "Mikufans.cn" on 26 June 2009, which would eventually be the predecessor of Bilibili.
+As the website grew in popularity, he modified its focus to specialize on video sharing and launched it on 14 January 2010, with the name Bilibili; a nickname for the protagonist Mikoto Misaka in the anime A Certain Scientific Railgun.
 Bilibili also names many of its features after the anime and celebrates Mikoto Misaka's birthday on its homepage every year on 2 May.

-Bilibili's domain name bilibili.us was revoked in 2011, because of the domain registrar enforcing .us restrictions.
-As a result, Bilibili switched to bilibili.tv on 25 June 2011.
-Later that year, Xu Yi founded the startup, Hangzhou Huandian Technology (幻电 (huàndiàn, fantastic electricity)) based in Hangzhou, Zhejiang, to develop and operate Bilibili.
+Bilibili switched domains from "bilibili.us" to "bilibili.tv" on 25 June 2011.
+In late 2011, Xu Yi founded Hangzhou Huandian Technology. (幻电 (huàndiàn, fantastic electricity)) based in Hangzhou, Zhejiang to develop and operate Bilibili.
 In April 2012, Bilibili obtained an agreement with Nico Nico Douga to webcast the latest Chinese-subbed episodes of the newly airing anime Fate/Zero starting from 7 April.
-However, the program was censored after three episodes for being reported as unauthorised operations of Internet audio-video broadcasting services and Hangzhou Huandian Technology was penalised and fined ¥10,000 by the local government.
-Bilibili started to display logos on its homepage in August 2012 to indicate its affiliation with the state-owned Shanghai Media Group and share the use of various content provider licenses in the hopes of avoiding future legal risks.
-Meanwhile, anonymous visitors to its website were redirected to a subdomain of Shanghai Media Group Broad Band subsidiary (bilibili.smgbb.cn).
+However, the program was censored after three episodes for unauthorized operation of Internet audio-video broadcasting services, and Hangzhou Huandian Technology was penalized and fined ¥10,000 by the local government.
+Bilibili started to display logos on its homepage in August 2012 to indicate its affiliation with the state-owned Shanghai Media Group and make use of Shanghai Media Group's content provider licenses in the hopes of avoiding future legal risks.
+Meanwhile, anonymous visitors to its website were redirected to a subdomain of Shanghai Media Group Broadband subsidiary (bilibili.smgbb.cn).